splunk/observability-workshop/content/en/tko/session-5/docs/deploy-apache.md

 Is the content of `otel-apache.yaml` saved in the ConfigMap for the collector agent?
 {{% /alert %}}

-## 5. Create PHP/Apache Deployment YAML
+## 5. Deploy PHP/Apache Deployment YAML

 Inspect the YAML file `~/workshop/k3s/php-apache.yaml` and validate the contents.
 This file contains the configuration for the PHP/Apache deployment and will create a new StatefulSet with a single replica of the PHP/Apache image.